Two-Timescale Design for Movable Antenna-Enabled Multiuser MIMO Systems: Simulation Results

-In the following, we evaluate the performance of the proposed schemes and compare them to the following benchmarks \begin{enumerate} \item \textbf{MA with ZF beamforming}: Denoted as ``MA-ZF (opt $\boldsymbol{t}$)", this scheme uses ZF beamforming with fixed power allocation (35), and the antenna positions are optimized using Algorithm 2, leveraging two-timescale CSI. \item \textbf{MA with MRT beamforming}: Denoted by ``MA-MRT (opt $\boldsymbol{t}$)", this scheme employs simple MRT beamforming with power allocation (10), and the antenna positions are optimized via Algorithm 1, also using two-timescale CSI. \item \textbf{FPA with ZF beamforming and power allocation}: ``FPA-ZF (opt $\boldsymbol{p}$)" uses ZF beamforming with optimized power allocation, leveraging instantaneous CSI. \item \textbf{FPA with MRT beamforming and power allocation}: ``FPA-MRT (opt $\boldsymbol{p}$)", employs MRT beamforming with optimized power allocation based on instantaneous CSI. \item \textbf{FPA with optimal beamforming}: ``FPA-OPT (opt $\boldsymbol{W}$)" applies optimal adaptive beamforming to the FPA system, using instantaneous CSI for performance comparison. \end{enumerate}
+In the following, we evaluate the performance of the proposed schemes and compare them to the following benchmarks \begin{enumerate} \item \textbf{MA with ZF beamforming}: Denoted as ``MA-ZF (opt $\boldsymbol{t}$)", this scheme uses ZF beamforming with fixed power allocation (35), and the antenna positions are optimized using Algorithm 2, leveraging two-timescale CSI. \item \textbf{MA with MRT beamforming}: Denoted by ``MA-MRT (opt $\boldsymbol{t}$)", this scheme employs simple MRT beamforming with power allocation (10), and the antenna positions are optimized via Algorithm 1, also using two-timescale CSI. \item \textbf{FPA with ZF beamforming and power allocation}: ``FPA-ZF (opt $\boldsymbol{p}$)" uses ZF beamforming with optimized power allocation, leveraging instantaneous CSI. \item \textbf{FPA with MRT beamforming and power allocation}: ``FPA-MRT (opt $\boldsymbol{p}$)", employs MRT beamforming with optimized power allocation based on instantaneous CSI. \item \textbf{FPA with optimal beamforming}: ``FPA-OPT (opt $\boldsymbol{W}$)" applies optimal adaptive beamforming to the FPA system, using instantaneous CSI for performance comparison\footnote{In ``FPA-OPT (opt W)," the beamforming vectors for a fixed antenna configuration are iteratively optimized to maximize the MU-MIMO sum rate by reformulating the non-convex problem through fractional programming with a quadratic transform}. \end{enumerate}

 Figs. 3 and 4 show the convergence of the proposed MA-MRT (Algorithm 1) and MA-ZF (Algorithm 2) schemes with $N=6,M=5$.
 Both algorithms optimize surrogate functions to approximate the ergodic sum rate, with a predetermined fraction increase threshold $\zeta=0.5\times10^{-4}$.
 Both algorithms exhibit efficient and stable convergence, where the ergodic sum rate increases steadily as iterations progress, especially under strong LoS conditions.
 MA-MRT converges within 450 iterations under both high ($\kappa=100$) and moderate ($\kappa=6$) Rician factors, with a minor gap between the surrogate and actual values.
 MA-ZF shows more steady and significant performance gains and typically converges within 500 iterations, with the surrogate function acting as a lower bound to the ergodic sum rate.
 These results demonstrate the effectiveness of the proposed methods in optimizing the ergodic sum rate under our proposed two-timescale framework.